chrix75/password-hashing/README.md

 ## Usage

-The uage of this library rests on 2 classes.
+The usage of this library rests on 2 classes.
 The first one is the `Salt` that returns a random salt.

 The second one is `Hash` that uses the previously computed salt to process the password hashing.